the0neWhoKnocks/scaffold/static/README.md

    - Go to Preferences > Security.
       - Make sure `Allow connections from network clients` is checked
 - Once the settings have been updated you can close XQuartz
+- If you run `echo $DISPLAY` and it's blank, restart your system.
+The variable should equal something like `/private/tmp/com.apple.launchd.7X4k55BnyT/org.xquartz:0`.

 Once things are wired up you can run any of the below.